alexarena/logger-pro/README.md

 ## Output to a File

-logger-pro will log to a file if `fileout` is set to `true` in your config object.
+LoggerPro will log to a file if `fileout` is set to `true` in your config object.
 That file is called `debug.log` and it will be created in the directory where your app lives.

-By default, the output from logger-pro will just keep appending itself to that file.
+By default, the output from LoggerPro will just keep appending itself to that file.
 If you want to delete that file and start fresh, you can do so by calling `log.delete()`.

 Because it's just a plaintext file, colors aren't shown in `debug.log`.